 You plan to transfer a balance: SavorOne card

 If you have a substantial amount of credit card debt and are looking for a card that lets you transfer your balance without charging interest, the SavorOne card is the better choice.
 The SavorOne card offers an interest-free period of 15 months for balance transfers.
-After that, the variable APR is 15.49 to 25.49 percent.
+After that, the variable APR is 15.49% to 25.49%.

-The Savor card does not offer a 0-percent intro APR on balance transfers.
+The Savor card does not offer a 0% intro APR on balance transfers.

 Also, keep in mind that you will be responsible for paying a $95 annual fee with the Savor card.
 Previously, the fee was waived in the first year, but that changed in 2020.

 The bottom line

 If you want to earn the highest amount of cash back possible, the Savor card is a great option.
 Along with a substantial sign-up bonus, the card offers a generous rewards rate.
-Just be sure to apply in time to take advantage of the 8-percent bonus on Vivid Seats purchases and the Postmates Unlimited promotion.
+Just be sure to apply in time to take advantage of the 8% bonus on Vivid Seats purchases.
 The SavorOne card, on the other hand, is a better fit if you don’t want to be responsible for paying a $95-annual fee after the first year.